morgwai/grpc-scopes/README.md

 ## OVERVIEW

 Provides `rpcScope` and `listenerEventScope` Guice Scopes for both client and server apps.
-Scopes are built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `ContextTrackingExecutor` (see below).<br/>
+Scopes are built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `GrpcContextTrackingExecutor` (see below).<br/>
 Oversimplifying, in case of streaming requests on servers and streaming responses on clients, `listenerEventScope` spans over processing of a single message from the stream, while `rpcScope` spans over the whole RPC.
 Oversimplifying again, in case of unary requests, these 2 Scopes have roughly the same span.<br/>
 See [DZone article](https://dzone.com/articles/combining-grpc-with-guice) for extended high-level explanation.<br/>
 <br/>